MarH19/fast-image-quilting-for-texture-synthesis/README.md

-# Advanced Systems Lab -- Group 24
+## INFO
+This is the repository of the project from the Advanced Systems Lab course offered at ETH Zurich.

 ## Build Information